A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Case study

-where $n_x$ is the number of observations in the data set per age group, $\mathcal{R}$ the set of regions, and $\hat{\mu}_{x,t,w,r}$ is the forecasted death rate for the age group $x$ in the region $r$ at time point $(t,w)$.
+where $n_x$ is the number of observations in the data set per age group, $\mathcal{R}$ the set of regions, $W_t$ the number of ISO weeks in year $t$, and $\hat{\mu}_{x,t,w,r}$ is the forecasted death rate for the age group $x$ in the region $r$ at time point $(t,w)$.
 In addition, we calculate the overall RMSE and MAE by also including the sum over the age groups in the formulae.

-Table~\ref{tab:forecast_errors} lists the overall RMSE and MAE as well as the values per age group.
-Our proposed model that incorporates full knowledge of temperature and ILI (Model 5) consistently achieves the best performance across age groups, with the exception of the 50–54 and 65-69 age group.
-The model that performs second best based on these metrics is either Model 3 or Model 4 depending on the age group.
-This can be attributed to the fact that the SARIMA(X)-based point forecasts for temperature and influenza underestimate the true observed temperatures.
-However, when exogenous conditions are more accurately represented, our model consistently outperforms all benchmarks (Models 1-3).
-Another observation is that the differences in the error metrics are minor among younger age groups, as death rates in these groups show relatively little seasonality.
-Moreover, the regional approach clearly offers an advantage over the country-level model (Model 2).